Complex Valued Deep Operator Network (DeepONet) $[\mathcal{G}]$ for Three Dimensional Maxwell's Equations: $\mathcal{G} \in \mathbb{C}^{m \times n}$: Summary

 \section{Summary}

 In this study, we have developed a novel complex-valued DeepONet to address the challenge of operator learning for solutions expressed by complex numbers.
 This approach preserves the phase information of complex numbers, which offers a significant advantage over real-valued models for problems governed by inherently complex-valued equations.
-This study leads to important contributions that enhance the efficiency and applicability of neural operators for solving direct scattering problems governed by the time-harmonic Maxwell's equations.
+This study leads to important contributions that enhance the efficiency and applicability of neural operators for solving direct scattering problems and computing the radar cross section governed by the time-harmonic Maxwell's equations.

-This works shows detailed numerical examples validating the effectiveness of the complex-valued DeepONet for predicting the total fields from inputs of the incident fields and the angular frequency.
-The proposed model beats the vanilla real-valued DeepONet in terms of prediction accuracy and maintains its performance when scaling to larger datasets.
-Additionally, the use of acquisition function to sample the frequency input space enables the model to perform well with only very limited training samples available.
+This work presents detailed numerical examples demonstrating the effectiveness of the complex-valued DeepONet in predicting the total electromagnetic fields from inputs consisting of the incident fields and the angular frequency.
+We consider two three-dimensional geometries: a metallic sphere with a smooth surface and a more complex almond-shaped domain featuring sharp corners.
+In both cases, the proposed complex-valued model outperforms the conventional real-valued DeepONet in terms of prediction accuracy and maintains robust performance when scaled to larger datasets.
+Furthermore, by incorporating an acquisition function to strategically sample the frequency input space, the model is able to achieve high accuracy even with a very limited number of training samples, highlighting its efficiency and potential for real-time applications.

 This study not only extends the DeepONet for complex-valued data but also introduces a technique to combine multiple DeepONet models to impose the boundary conditions for PEC scatterers.
-We have additionally adapted the the reparametrization and two-step training method of real-valued DeepONet to the complex valued DeepONet to enhance the efficiency of model training and accuracy.
+We have additionally adapted the reparametrization and two-step training method of real-valued DeepONet to the complex valued DeepONet to enhance the efficiency of model training and accuracy.

 This work sets the foundation for applying operator learning techniques to other complex-valued PDEs, e.g. Helmholtz equation, Schrodinger equations etc. A direction for further work would be to apply the method to model more complicated systems and reduce the computational cost of conventional numerical methods.